MrLuigiBean/ASJ/README.md

 Put it on vcpkg and Unity Asset Store as well?
 So that other devs can used it?

+`cargs` on `vcpkg` seems like a simple, cross-platform way to manage command line arguements/options, despite all the stuff [below](#research--notes) :P

 ## Research (?)
 Notes
 - needs command line options
 - remember that an assignment had them